Skip to main content

 System Requirements

-• A Windows or Linux 64-bit Operating System
+• A Windows or Linux 64-bit operating system

-• At least 6GB of RAM is recommended.
+• At least 6 GB of RAM is recommended

-HowTo Install the D42 Netflow Collector as a Windows or Linux Service
+How To Install the Device42 NetFlow Collector as a Windows or Linux Service

-To install D42Netflow as a service:
+To install Device42 NetFlow as a service:

-1. Download and extract d42-netflow-collector-v200.zip from the Device42 autodiscovery download page, unzip it, and copy the 64-bit executable to the directory of your choice.
-For Windows 64-bit, c:program files is a good choice; for Linux, /usr/bin/ is commonly used.
-We renamed the 64-bit binary and copied it to "C:Program Filesd42-netflowd42-netflow64.exe". [note: we do not recommend using the 32-bit binary due to RAM limitations inherent in 32bit]
+• For Linux, /usr/bin/ is commonly used.
+We renamed the 64-bit binary and copied it to C:Program Filesd42-netflowd42-netflow64.exe.
+We do not recommend using the 32-bit binary due to RAM limitations inherent in 32-bit.

 $ sudo firewall-cmd --zone=public --add-port=2055/udp --permanent